The pass attack carries Georgia's No. 5, past 7 Baylor in the Sugar Bowl - The Media Times

 His second TD throw went 16 yards to Matt Landers, a sophomore who produced his first career score.

-Georgia’s Rodrigo Blankenship added field goals of 24 and 32 yards to calculate the halftime score.
+Georgia’s Rodrigo Blankenship added field goals of 24 and 31 yards to account for the first half result.

 – Starting the media level